tamus-cyber/tamus-control-standards/docs/guidelines/incident-notification/submit-incident.md

 	k.
 Threat Indicators: Provide any threat indicators, including signatures, IPs, emails, domains, etc. developed in relationship to the incident

 	l.
-Would you like to provide attribution for this form: Leave this box unchecked
+Would you like to provide attribution for this form: **Check this box** (this enables TAMUS Cyber analysts to identify who submitted the incident)

 5. Enter the following additional information (if known) and click **Next**: